bagasap10/S2-Thesis/README.md

-# S2-Thesis
+# Drowsiness Detection Using ECG From a Wearable Sensores Using an Autoencoder Deep Learning Model

-Drowsiness Detection Using ECG From a Wearable Sensores Using an Autoencoder Deep Learning Model
+This project commenced for Master Degree Thesis.
+Currently submitted in ICIESS 2024